Xenotransplantation: History of xenotransplantation in ethics

 At the beginning of the 20th century when studies in xenotransplantation were just beginning, few questioned the morality of it, turning to animals as a "natural" alternative to allografts.
-While satirical plays mocked xenografters such as Serge Voronoff, and some images showing emotionally distraught primates appeared - who Voronoff had deprived of their testicles - no serious attempts were yet made to question the science based on animal rights concerns.
+While satirical plays mocked xenografters such as Serge Voronoff, and some images showing emotionally distraught primates – whom Voronoff had deprived of their testicles – appeared, no serious attempts were yet made to question the science based on animal rights concerns.
 Xenotransplantation was not taken seriously, at least in France, during the first half of the 20th century.

 With the Baby Fae incident of 1984 as the impetus, animal rights activists began to protest, gathering media attention and proving that some people felt that it was unethical and a violation of the animal's own rights to use its organs to preserve a sick human's life.
 Treating animals as mere tools for the slaughter on demand by human will would lead to a world they would not prefer.
 Supporters of the transplant pushed back, claiming that saving a human life justifies the sacrifice of an animal one.
 Most animal rights activists found the use of primate organs more reprehensible than those of, for example, pigs.
 As Peter Singer et al. have expressed, many primates exhibit greater social structure, communication skills, and affection than mentally deficient humans and human infants.
 Despite this, it is considerably unlikely that animal suffering will provide sufficient impetus for regulators to prevent xenotransplantation.